begedin/talk-slides/slides/vue_3_en.md

 # Execution: Easy parts

-- delay migrating that 20-30% components
+- delay migrating that 20% of V1 components
   - but don't take it off the table
 - more than 100 components look like this: